 If someone is new to Mobile Home Living and has never been around a factory-built home they probably don’t know what they don’t know.
 While mobile homes are remarkably similar to site-built homes, there are still differences.
 For example, financing and installation are more complex but the plumbing is more simplified.

-Every one of these 50 tips about mobile homes come from the almost 700 articles we’ve published over the years.
-These are all things that I think can help a newbie or a seasoned mobile home owner.
+Every one of these 50 tips about mobile homes comes from the almost 700 articles we’ve published over the years.
+These are all things that I think can help a newbie or a seasoned mobile homeowner.